How do you appoint researchers?

 The Advisory Board for Safer Gambling has responsibility for:

 How do you determine when to publish research?

 Researchers are free to publish research when it is ready (following peer review).
 We will not delay publication for political or commercial reasons.
-Our industry trustees are only shown the completed research on a confidential basis 24 hours before publication.
-Industry partners who participate in research e.g. by providing data or access to venues, and the media may from time to time be given embargoed copies of completed research but this is only ever in its final published form and cannot be amended in any way at this stage.
+Partners who participate in research e.g. by providing data or access to venues, and the media, may from time to time be given embargoed copies of completed research but this is only ever in its final published form and cannot be amended in any way at this stage.